 One of the most common Blue Screen of Death of BSOD causes is Bad Pool Header that’s displayed as BAD_POOL_HEADER error.
 It’s also displayed with “0x00000019” error code.
 This issue can be very annoying and frustrating as it makes your PC to crash so you may lose all your progress suddenly.
 Fortunately, this can be fixed.

-This issue indicates that there is a problem with your Windows Pool Header – it may be damaged or corrupted.
-You can get this error if the pool is already corrupted at the time of the current request or it may or may not be due to the caller.
+This issue indicates that there is a problem with your Windows Pool Header (aka bad pool header) – it may be damaged or corrupted.
+You can get the ‘bad pool error’ notification if the pool is already corrupted at the time of the current request or it may or may not be due to the caller.
 In this article, we will explain how to solve this issue and get your computer to working order once again.

 - Windows 10 Critical Structure Corruption